trickly/MiniGames/README.md

 - Space Shooter

 ##Space Shooter
 This game is based off the official Unity tutorial Shooter game.
 I decided to take it and tweak/play with it.
 You control a space ship and shoot the invading enemy ships.
-OFfers the most customization in the entire set of minigames.
+Offers the most customization in the entire set of minigames.
 ![](/screenshots/3.png?raw=true "Optional Title")
 ![](/screenshots/4.png?raw=true "Optional Title")
 ![](/screenshots/5.png?raw=true "Optional Title")